Table of Contents

 (for example, search for the field @name in the column NAME).

-② Update the row with a new value: After finding the row with the value you’re looking for, you can update another cell or cells in the same row using a value saved in Landbot.
+After finding the row with the value you’re looking for, you can update one or more cells in the same row using values saved in Landbot.

 (for example: update the EMAIL column using the field @email).